Bro. Shola Alabi | President, ACF Baltimore Chapter

 Forgiveness is rarely a one-time feeling; it is a repeated act of obedience.

-Throughout our journey to our 2026 conference, come before God and honestly name the person and the specific offense: “Lord, I forgive [name] for [offense], just as You have forgiven me.”
+Throughout your journey to our 2026 conference, come before God and honestly name the person and the specific offense: “Lord, I forgive [name] for [offense], just as You have forgiven me.”

 When painful memories resurface, choose again to release them to God rather than rehearse the hurt.
 Over time, this daily “naming and releasing” trains your heart away from bitterness and into mercy.
 You can strengthen this practice by journaling what you forgave each day and noting how your emotions and reactions begin to shift.
 This does not deny the pain—it places the pain into God’s hands so He can heal it.